rstudio/r-builds/README.md

 ## Adding a new platform.

+### README

+1. Add the new platform to the `Supported Platforms` list.
+2. Add rpm package download instructions for the new platform.

 ### Dockerfile

 Create a `builder/Dockerfile.platform-version` (where `platform-version` is `ubuntu-2204` or `centos-7`, etc.) This file must contain four major tasks: